 Pixels Per Inch Vs. Drops Per Inch

-But what about these newfangled “photorealistic” inkjet printers that print at 720 and 1440DPI?
+But what about “photorealistic” inkjet printers that print at 720 and 1440DPI?

 Well, they don’t need anything more than 300 DPI either.

 When a printer says that it is printing at 300 DPI, it actually means that it is spitting out 300 drops of ink onto a square inch of paper.
 300 of those microlitre or picolitre droplets on a square inch of paper is not much, so with ‘photorealistic printing’ you need at least 1440 drops per inch (DPI) to ensure that the paper is covered completely and that you see a smooth gradation of color even if the print is viewed from close by.

 Now, let’s look at the largest print that you’re going to make with your best picture.

 Most people would not enlarge their prints beyond 8″X12″ which translates into about 3.8 megapixels at 200 DPI (photo lab quality) or 8.6 Megapixels at 300 DPI (offset print quality).